 Sectoral policies of the EU

 The Hellenic Foundation for European & Foreign Policy (ELIAMEP) participates in the CONFRONT project (Countering new forms of Roma children trafficking: Participatory approach) which aims to advance knowledge of new forms of trafficking affecting children from the Roma community and in ANTICORRP project on tackling corruption.
 The Foundation also participated in the project IME – European and national identity construction programmes and politics, culture, history and religion which investigated the diversity and commonalities among European identities in different European countries.
-Additionally, ELIAMEP has coordinated MEDIADEM, a European research project which seeks to understand and explain the factors that promote or conversely hinder the development of policies supporting free and independent media.
-It will investigate media policy-making processes in 14 European countries, placing them in their proper socio-political context, and will examine the opportunities and challenges posed by new media services for media freedom and independence.
+Additionally, ELIAMEP has coordinated MEDIADEM, a European research project which sought to understand and explain the factors that promote or conversely hinder the development of policies supporting free and independent media.
+The project investigated media policy-making processes in 14 European countries, placing them in their proper socio-political context, and examined the opportunities and challenges posed by new media services for media freedom and independence.

 Further work is being undertaken to encourage reflection on the political economy of Europe, particularly the economic management of the EU and the social regulation of economic relations in the EU.
 In this context, ELIAMEP participates in two research-oriented networks of excellence, EU CONSENT- Wider Europe, Deeper Integration and RECWOWE – Reconciling Work and Welfare.
 The Foundation participates in the activities of EPIN Network with 30 members in 26 countries focusing on current EU and European political and policy debates.
 Moreover, the Foundation has coordinated research projects concentrating on the processes of human rights litigation in the ECHR (JURISTRAS project); and on the effects of European integration on EU territorial minorities (EUROREG project).
 Past projects have focused on the importance of national political cultures in the functioning of the EU (The Political Culture(s) of Europe) and on the evolution and role of media in a European public sphere (EMEDIATE project).
 In addition, ELIAMEP has engaged in a number of initiatives aiming at promoting public discussion on European issues (“Communicating EU values across Greece” initiative) and has completed an empirical research study on Higher education in Greece.